Law Offices of

 Q. My Mom or Dad is old and infirm, should I have them transfer the house to me?

 A. This is a complicated question.
 If you inherit the house, you get it at the full market value on the date of death.
 There may be no Estate Tax due.
-If you transfer the house for less than its full market value, you probably get the house at the owner's original cost. ("But Dad only paid $12,000 for it 40 years ago.")
+If you transfer the house for less than its full market value, the recipients get the house at the owner's original cost. ("But Dad only paid $12,000 for it 40 years ago.")
 If you then sell it, Income Tax is due on the profit.
 Usually the family situation and the Income Tax vs. Estate Tax needs to be taken into consideration before I go ahead with a simple transfer out of the elder parent's name.

 Q. My friends have a (revocable) living trust and told me I need a living trust.
 Is this true?